noirello/bonsai/docs/tutorial.rst

     >>> conn.add(anna)
     True

-It's important, that we must set the schemas and every other attributes, that the schemas require.
+It's important, that we must set the schemas and every other attribute, that the schemas require.
 If we miss a required attribute, the server will not finish the operation and return with an :class:`bonsai.ObjectClassViolation` error.